Oct. 2, 2024

 One of the things that I didn't get to do with the cooking episode, for example, there used to be a physical, a physical object that scientists use as a reference for the gram, and then they decided to use instead what's called a universal constant, and the way they figured out how to do that involved a lot of mathematics and quantum physics, and I wrote a whole big section about how it works.

 I mentioned it in the episode and say, maybe in a bonus episode.
-And I earnestly meant like, I hope I have time to actually make an episode where I explain the universal constant because it is fascinating to me.
+And I earnestly meant I hope I have time to actually make an episode where I explain the universal constant because it is fascinating to me.
 I mean, I love that stuff.
 I love being able to understand parts of the world that seem utterly inscrutable to me, you know?

 Jeff Umbro: I really, I mean, I loved it.
 Like the, I forget the French name, but.